charklie/rsftch/README.md

 If none of these work, or you are unsure how to do this in your shell, consider moving the binary to /usr/bin, example command:
 `sudo mv ~/.cargo/bin/rsftch /usr/bin`

+##### JSON Configuration error
+Solution: If you were a user prior to the rework, there's a chance your config might be invalid, either try an example or read the guide under "Configuration".
+Otherwise, if the examples don't work and you've reinstalled rsftch with the latest update, submit an issue with the "urgent" label.

 #### Other issues
 File an issue.